rcarnegie11/firebase1510/README.md

 # firebase1510

-Bootstrap project made as a helper website to demonstrate progress alongside CST.
+Bootstrap project made as a helper website to throw ideas and progress of specific courses alongside CST.

 Early stage.